 14 Isa fotografixx/E+/Getty Images

 She might have come out kicking and screaming, and that should have been a big indicator that she was channeling her Scorpio roots.
-So let the name Isa roll around on your tongue to see if you like it.
+Let the name Isa roll around on your tongue to see if you like it.
 Pronounced “Ee-sah,” it can be a nickname for Isabel.
 And, not surprisingly, it means “strong willed.”

 If you want to continue on in the watery way, you can look to Marina — literally.
 Marina is not just the place for boats, but it’s also an excellent Scorpio girl baby name.
 It means “from the sea,” just like your little scorpion is.
-It has Latin roots, and is a popular name in a plethora of countries, like Spain, Catalonia, Brazil, and Croatia.
+It has Latin roots, and is a popular name in a plethora of countries, like Spain, Brazil, and Croatia.

 It’s hard to say the name Audrey and not think of the iconic (and always elegant) Audrey Hepburn.
 But Audrey is a cute name for your little Scorpio baby.
 It means “noble strength” and is of English origin.
-Although Audrey alone is precious for a baby girl’s name, with nicknames like Addie, Drey, Drea, or Audie, you can’t run out of wonderful ways to call your baby.
+Although Audrey alone is precious for a baby girl’s name, with nicknames like Addie, Drey, Drea, or Audie, you won’t run out of wonderful things to call your baby.

 In a wink and a nod to your Scorpio baby’s sting, you might want to make Marcella a top baby name contender.
 Why?
 Well, it means, “strong,” “martial,” and (eek), “warlike.”
 The name is of Latin origin and it means “dedicated to Mars,” which quite coincidentally, is ruled by Pluto and (you guessed it), Mars, the god of war and ambition.